The MOST (Moderated Online Social Therapy) project is a collaboration between:

 - Orygen National Centre of Excellence in Youth Mental Health

 - Australian Catholic University School of Psychology

 - The University of Melbourne School of Computing and Information Systems

 - The University of Melbourne Centre for Youth Mental Health

-We are designing, building and testing a range of moderated online social therapies for young people with mental health conditions, as well as their parents and carers.
+The project involves designing, building and testing a range of moderated online social therapies for young people with mental health conditions, as well as their parents and carers.
 We look at the following questions:

 - Eﬃcacy of online therapy: do the clinical benefits of specialized face-to-face youth mental health programs extend into long-term improvements through online psychosocial intervention?